diBao/Algorithm-Assignment-princeton/Week1/README.md

-- This the week1 assignment backup of Algorithm of Princeton University here is the link: https://www.coursera.org/learn/algorithms-part1/home/week/1
+- This is the week1 assignment backup of Algorithm of Princeton University Here is the link: [week1](https://www.coursera.org/learn/algorithms-part1/home/week/1)